 Are any financial or other types of assistance provided?

 All Mercy Corps internships are paid for equitably and in commitment to our Gender, Diversity, and Inclusion initiative.
 For international internships, Mercy Corps generally also contributes housing and in-country travel expenses and emergency medical evacuation insurance to interns (see specific postings for details).

 How do I apply?

 Opportunities for the internship program will be listed on our internships page as they become available.

-Please do not email or telephone Mercy Corps offices with inquiries about field internships.
+Please do not email or telephone Mercy Corps offices with inquiries about our internships.
 Due to the volume of applicants, we are unable to respond personally to inquiries.
 Opportunities are taken down as they are filled, and short-listed candidates will be contacted for an interview.